 The purpose is to produce statistics monitoring the structure and trends in the unemployed population and the causes of unemployment.
 The statistics are compiled on the basis of registers.
 The statistics on the registered number of net unemployed have been compiled by Statistics Denmark since 1979.
 As from the publication of unemployment statistics for January 2010, attention is now focused on the gross unemployed population, defined as the sum of the registered (net-) unemployed population and persons in activation programmes and who are, at the same time, considered to be available for work.
 The figures on gross unemployment are calculated from January 2007 and onwards.

 The register based unemployment statistics (gross- and net-unemployed) provide monthly data on the unemployed population registered with the unemployment insurance funds and with the public job centres.
 The statistics comprise all unemployed persons insured against unemployment and non-insured persons who are available for work and at the same time claiming cash benefits under the Danish Social Assistance Act.
 The statistics are shown by municipality, sex, age group, type of benefit, unemployment insurance funds, country of origin and level of education.
-In response to the COVID-19 pandemic, all job search and availability obligations for the national unemployment benefit and cash benefit recipients have been suspended as of March 20, 2020.
-Despite this suspension, Statistics Denmark has chosen to continue to include unemployment benefit recipients and job-ready cash benefit recipients in gross unemployment.
+In response to the COVID-19 pandemic, all job search and availability obligations for the national unemployment benefit and cash benefit recipients have been suspended from March 12 to May 26, 2020.
+Despite this suspension, Statistics Denmark has chosen to continue to include unemployment benefit recipients and job-ready cash benefit recipients in gross unemployment in this period.

 All the data is collected from administrative registers.
 After receiving the data we make a data validation and a harmonization before entering the data into our oracle-database for further data processing, including an elimination of illegal 'overlapping' data.

 - Users: Municipalities, regions, ministries, job centers, organizations, international organizations, the media, private business enterprises, and private individuals.